hyperdefined/website/docs/index.md

 ---
 template: frontpage.html
-description: I'm hyperdefined, a fluffy, flower wolf.
-I'm an IT nerd and developer.
+description: I’m hyperdefined, a fluffy, flower wolf.
+I’m an IT nerd and developer.
+This is my main website for posting information about projects & my blog.
 hide:
   - toc
 ---